mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     printAlg (Mul a b) = a ++ " * " ++ b

-Wait, but it cannot be of any use, I can hear you say, we don't have any way of applying that functions unwrapping strings into strings to our `fixedExpr`.
+Wait, but it cannot be of any use, I can hear you say, we don't have any way of applying that function unwrapping strings into strings to our `fixedExpr`.
 Fear not!

-## Catamorphisms
+### Catamorphisms

+    cata :: Functor f => (f b -> b) -> Fix f -> b
     cata f = f . fmap (cata f) . outF

 Calling `cata printAlg fixedExpr` gives `"(2 + 2) * 2"`.
 WOW!
 The first
 time I got this I got so excited, this is amazing.
 Awesome.
 How does it work? `outF` unwraps one level from `fixedExpr` then `fmap` which we wrote some time ago recurses inside.
-When it gets to the bottom, that is `Const i` it converts it to the string.
-Level up we have strings so our function for `Add` acts on two strings.
-We've elliminated recursion altogether!
+When it gets to the leave which are `Const i`, it converts each to the string.
+Then `f`s level up are called, but they already have their arguments as strings.
+We've eliminated recursion from our functions altogether!
+The only thing we had to define was what happens to a single element of `ExprF String`.

-We've achieved so much so easily, can we get an integer value for the same tree?
+We've achieved so much so easily, can we get an integer value for the operation defined by same tree?
 We just need a simple new algebra:

     getValue :: ExprF Int -> Int
     getValue (Const i) = i